Emafire003/ColoredGlowLib/README.md

 ### For normal users:
 Just drag and drop this mod into your mod folder and enjoy!

-#### Gamerules & commands
+#### Commands & Configuration
-You can set weather or not to override the default team colors (the ones minecraft assigns) with the gamerule:

-`/gamerule overrideTeamColors true/false`

-It is recommended to leave this on false, since you may have some other mod/datapack/modpack that sets a team color to an entity, and it can get confusing.
+Every command begins with `/cgl` , short for **C**olored**G**low**L**ib.
+You can also use `/coloredglowlib`.

-You can specify a color to use for an entity using the following command:
+You can specify a color to use for an entity/entitytype using the following command:

-`/setglowcolor <entity> <color>`
+`/cgl setglowcolor <entity/type> <color>`

-The `entity` parameter is the entity you want to target, so @p, Emafire003, the uuid of the entity in front of you etc. It is not recommended to use @e, @a and stuff that targets a lot of entities since I will implement a command to set a color for each **type** of entity that will perform better.
-If you want you can use it anyway, for ~100ish entities it should run just fine, maybe even a lot more.
+The `entity` parameter is the entity you want to target, so @p, Emafire003, the uuid of the entity in front of you etc or it's type such as `minecraft:sheep`.
+It is not recommended to use @e, @a and stuff that targets a lot of entities.
+If you want you can use it anyway, for ~1000ish entities it should run just fine, maybe even a lot more.
+At around 4k tho it starts to complain so don't push it.

 The `color` parameter is a hexadecimal color code (like #ff85ab, #750711, #abc, #123, #a7e ecc, search "color picker" online to get them) without the `#` since minecraft interprets it as a beginning of a tag (which is not what it should be doing in this case).
 In alternative you can provide the word `rainbow` that will make the entity glow, you guessed it, rainbow.

+You can interact with the config directly in game.
+For example if you want to override the default team colors (the ones minecraft assigns) with the command:

+`/cgl config set overrideTeamColors <true/false>`

+It is recommended to leave this on false, since you may have some other mod/datapack/modpack that sets a team color to an entity, and it can get confusing.

+You can also get the current value of the setting, like so:

+`/cgl config get overrideTeamColors`

+More of this in the wiki!

 ### For developers:
 Include this library into your `build.gradle` as a dependency